Tao Wells

 Heather Galbraith cites the artwork of Michael Parekowhai.
 Wells answers that he is not questioning the art, only the fullness of artists role in public life—”Do the public know that this person is state-paid intellectual?
 No they don’t.”

 At 4 minutes an onscreen title says END OF TAPE 1.
 Discussion continues about Parekowhai.
-Wells says “To be at University you need to be a critic or conscience of society”.
+Wells says "... you need to accept that role, it's very clearly stated in the Education Act of 1989 and when an artist is not known (to be) receiving a salary to be a paid intellectual, to be a critic and conscience of society... (shrugs, signaling hopelessness)".

 Last onscreen title reads ‘D & T Wells Group 2011’.